Wilson-Ochieng/Expenses-Tracker/README.md

 - **Starter Branch**: Contains the initial setup for the project.
 - **Lists Branch**: Contains the implementation of the expenses list.

-To switch to the `lists` branch, run:
+To switch to the `categorydropdown` branch, run: git checkout categorydropdown

 ```bash
 git checkout lists